-We all love the sound of a screaming P-90 Pickup.
-It’s used on countless records.
-Countless guitarists rely on a P90 to give them that aggressive tone they’re after.
+We all love the sound of a P-90 Pickup.
+You can find traditional P90 “Scream” on countless records.
+Many guitarists rely on a P90 to give them that aggressive, versatile tone.
 It’s Rock & Roll, Jazz, R&B, Funk, Blues, and Country all rolled into one.
 The only problem with the P90 is the hum – and we’ve taken care of that problem for you.
-Our Hum-Cancelling P-90 Replacements give you all P90 tone, without the hum.
-Join countless guitarists and discover why our Hum-Cancelling P90 was our best-selling pickup of 2017.
+Our hum-canceling P-90 Replacements give you all P90 tone, without the hum.
+Join countless guitarists and discover why our Hum-Cancelling P90 was our best-selling pickup of 2017 and 2018.

 - Lindy Fralin Original Design: True P90 Tone, no hum

 - Multiple Outputs available for fine-tuning your Pickup’s voice

 - Strong and bold – lots of midrange and snarl

 - USA-made Neodymium Magnets for aggressive tone and output